20 Ways to Survive as a Freelancer Working on the Web

 - Earn one third selling a product

-- Earn one third publishing and earning via fees or advertising revenues
+- Earn one third publishing and earning via fees or advertising revenue

 - Get a good lawyer